fandango-fuzzer/fandango/README.md

     .../dune
 ```
 for examples on how to use FANDANGO for different protocols and on how to define an IO grammar.

+## License

+This project is licensed under the European Union Public Licence V. 1.2.
+See the [LICENSE](LICENSE.md) file for details.